 Strategic goals define where you want your company to go.
 To make strategic goals more effective, they should be specific, measurable, attainable, relevant, and time-bound (S.M.A.R.T.).
 That way, you’ll be able to work toward a clear and concise goal that can help guide all of your efforts as a business owner or manager.

 Incentive programs are great for keeping employees motivated and productive at their jobs.
 Try hosting monthly contests based on individual or team performance as well as participation in company-wide initiatives such as community service events.
 In addition, try rewarding the top three winners with gift cards so that they can purchase something they enjoy!
 If there is a reward that would be particularly special to someone on your team, you could offer it specifically to them.
+If there is a reward that would be particularly special to someone on your team, you could offer it specifically to them, for example, try looking up ideas on FineAwards.
 These programs also work well for acknowledging employee milestones, such as a fifth work anniversary or finishing a determined amount of work during a specific period.

 Continually Educate Yourself